 It is a tool that takes into account your weight in relation to your height in order to estimate the percentage of body fat.
 A high fat percentage is clearly associated with increased risk of certain diseases such as cardiovascular disease, hypertension, type 2 diabetes, respiratory problems and some cancers.

-Weight Watchers and Body Mass Index
+WW and Body Mass Index

 Body Mass Index is a good tool for determining weight-related health risks.
 It is available to everyone because it only requires a simple mathematical calculation.
 The result is also easy to understand and interpret.
 It's considered to be amoungst the primary methods of measuring body fat, because other ways are often expensive and or difficult to access.